Karen Frances McCarthy: Spiritualism

-After the transformation she experienced in 2010 after the death of her fiancé, the events described in Till Death Don't Us Part, and the revivification of an early childhood paranormal ability, McCarthy became an advocate of the ethical practice and healing potential of mediumship.
+After the transformation she experienced after the death of her fiancé, the events described in Till Death Don't Us Part, McCarthy became an advocate of the ethical practice and healing potential of mediumship.
 She underwent years of intensive training at Arthur Findlay College, a school of Spiritualism.
-She holds three awards, Certificates of Recognition from its governing body, the Spiritualist National Union.
+She holds three awards from its governing body, the Spiritualist National Union.

-She has a private grief and spiritual mentoring practice based between New York and Dublin.
-She continues to write about spirituality, bereavement, and metaphysical issues She offers private consultations to clients around the world, and she teaches subjects, including consciousness theory, mysticism, and contemplative writing with The Shift Network, The Arthur Conan Doyle Cantre, the Edgar Cayce Center of New York, One Spirit Learning Alliance, and Humanity's Team.
+Based in New York and Dublin, she continues to write about spirituality, bereavement, and metaphysical issues.
+She offers private consultations to clients around the world, and she teaches subjects, including consciousness theory, mysticism, and contemplative writing with The Shift Network, The Arthur Conan Doyle Cantre, the Edgar Cayce Center of New York, One Spirit Learning Alliance, and Humanity's Team.

-McCarthy uses 'the immense power of mediumship to inspire and uplift ... and provide comfort in your time of need.
-She is an advocate for palliative and afterlife education and how we can maintain relationships with those in spirit form in a healthy way."
+McCarthy has written about the potential for mediumship to provide comfort and healing, and is an advocate for palliative and afterlife education and for maintaining healthy relationships with those who have died.
 She has been interviewed by the Huffington Post and Forbes and about her work.

+She is a member of the Society for Psychical Research and the Spiritualists' National Union in the UK, and the Institute of Noetic Sciences in the US.
+In addition to her role as adjunct instructor at NYU, she is a faculty member of the Shift Network.
+She teaches courses in spectral literature and Irish mythology with the Shift Network, and privately teaches Spiritualism and spiritual development in her private practice.